mantl/mantl/examples/README.md

 In version 0.5.0 the vagrant build does not have traefik in it and so service discovery is a bit convoluted but not too bad.

-Got to the IP of your vagrant cluster.
+In a browser, go to the IP of your vagrant cluster.
 This will be the value in your Vagrantfile as described earlier.

 ![mantlui 192.168.242.55/ui](./mantlui.png)